pippim/pippim.github.io/index.md

 **NOTE:** This funcion also provides support for inserting the "Copy to Clipboard" button.

-## Stack Exchange fou space indented code block
+## Stack Exchange four space indented code block

 Stack Exchange can use four spaces (`    `) to signify a code block.
 When this happens, the language is lost to GitHub Pages markdown.
-Therefore they are converted to a ```` ``` fenced code block```` with language tag.
+Therefore they are converted to a ```` ``` fenced code block```` with a suitable language tag.
 The following code is used:

 {% include copyHeader.html %}
 ``` python